Marco-Scherzer/MSimpleServer/README.md

 #### MSimpleServer is a single-developer project implemented entirely in Java.
 External dependencies: 0.

 #### Since October 31, 2025, I decided to additionally develop my project on GitHub.

-#### This early version focuses on HTTP and HTTPS handler implementations and currently supports only simple HttpServer and HttpsServer features with a focus on security through minimalism.

 #### It currently runs on both desktop and Android environments via console interface.